wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

+= 1.7.8 =
+* Fixed a JavaScript bug in admin preventing language list loading
+* Fixed an issue causing plain code to load invisible the first time if set to default view
+* Added translations for 1.7.7 features

 = 1.7.7 =
 * Added plain code toggling and ability to set plain code as default view
 * Minor improvements to Objective-C